bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 ### Solution

-The additional path adds a bit new spin to solving this problem, but our assumption is still the same.
+The additional path adds a new spin to solving this problem, but our assumptions are still the same.
 Using user equilibrium assumption, the travel times on all paths will be equal.
 Here are the summary of conditions:

 $$ t_x = t_y = t_z $$